gmarko/protocols/Smart Contract Design.md

 ### Exodus Mode
 DeGate will pause its services when it enters into Exodus Mode, where the operator cannot submit zk blocks.
 Users can only withdraw their assets based on the last block.
-To withdraw funds in Exodus Mode, you can invoke "withdrawFromMerkleTree" with a merkle proof from Asset Merkle Tree.
+To withdraw funds in Exodus Mode, you can invoke `withdrawFromMerkleTree` with a merkle proof from Asset Merkle Tree.
 Each call will return the remaining balance of the token to the user.

 ### User Withdrawal Process
 Users can initiate withdrawal requests off-chain anytime to retrieve assets from the DeGate smart contract.